 Computed tomography, or CT, procedures play an important role in diagnosing diseases and injuries.
 A CT scanner uses radiation to produce images of the inside of the human body.
 When a patient lies inside the CT machine, which is shaped like a donut, x-radiation assists with creating sectional images that are ultimately used by physicians to diagnose medical problems.

-Kellogg Community College’s Computed Tomography Technologist Certificate Program is offered through a partnership with other Michigan community colleges in the Michigan Radiologic and Imaging Science (MiRIS) Consortium.
+Kellogg Community College’s Computed Tomography Technologist Certificate Program is offered through a partnership with other Michigan community colleges in the Educational Programs in Collaboration (EPiC) Consortium.
 Each college enrolls students in the program under their admission criteria and each awards the degree according to that college’s completion requirements.

 For more information about KCC’s Computed Tomography Program, see:

 - The Computed Tomography (CTG) course descriptions page

 - The Educational Programs in Collaboration (EPiC) Consortium website

 - Information about why you should study computed tomography at KCC

 KCC’s Computed Tomography Program curriculum consists of the following courses, totaling 16 credits:

 - CTG 210: CT Patient Care and Safety

 - CTG 230: CT Procedures and Pathophysiology 1